BlocklyDuino/BlocklyDuino/README.md

 - port COM5, Arduino UNO board.

 (note: the index.html file was split into index.html, index.css and index.js to reduce clutter.
 Any new js or css files are in scripts and styles)
+<i>Ignore the closure-library folder, this was pulled from GitHub in an attempt to run build.py</i>

 Simply opening the index.html file via directory or terminal (cd (whatever folder the zip is in)/ADHDuino/blockly/blocklyduino/index.html) should work.